Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Theoretical analysis

-\begin{Remark} The setting described by \cref{Aspt:SimpleSetting} can be thought of as the ideal case where the observation sequence~$\y$ completely characterizes the true signal~$\x^o$.
-Furthermore, in this setting, the probability that the underlying Markov chain stays at a certain state is higher than that of jumping to another state, since~$p_{11}=p_{22}=1-\varepsilon > 1/2$. \end{Remark}
+\end{Assumption} { The setting of Assumption~\ref{Aspt:SimpleSetting} is (temporally) homogeneous, i.e., $\p^{(k)} = \p$ and $f^{(k)}_i = f_i$, for all $k\in 1\col n$, and describes} the ideal case where the observation sequence~$\y$ completely characterizes the true signal~$\x^o$.
+Further, the probability that the Markov chain stays at a certain state is higher than that of jumping to another state, since~$p_{11}^{{(k)}}=p_{22}^{{(k)}}=1-\varepsilon > 1/2$.